xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 {--------------------------------------------------------------}
 ```

-This procedure will ACCEPT a semicolon whenever it is called, but
+This procedure will _accept_ a semicolon whenever it is called, but
-it won't INSIST on one.
+it won't _insist_ on one.
 That means that when  you  choose to use
 semicolons, the compiler  will  use the extra information to help
 keep itself on track.
 But if you omit one (or omit them all) the
 compiler won't complain.
 The best of both worlds.